Wb-az/peft-qlora-text-classification/README.md

 ## 🔬 Statistical Rigour

-To assess whether observed performance differences were unlikely to be due to chance, a frequentist validation framework was applied:
+To strengthen the reliability of the evaluation, both uncertainty estimation and significance testing were applied:

+- **Bootstrap Confidence Intervals:** Held-out prediction-label pairs were bootstrap-resampled, with evaluation metrics recomputed in each iteration to estimate 95% confidence intervals.
-* **Cochran’s Q Test**: omnibus test for differences across the three paired model prediction sets
+- **Cochran’s Q Test:** Applied to the original paired model predictions as an omnibus test for overall differences across models.
-* **McNemar’s Pairwise Test**: post-hoc test for significant pairwise differences in predictions when the omnibus result was significant
+- **McNemar’s Pairwise Test:** Applied post hoc to the original paired predictions when the omnibus test was significant, to determine which model pairs differed significantly.

 Pairwise testing indicated that **ModernBERT** showed a statistically significant advantage over at least one competing architecture.
 Pairwise accuracy differences are summarised below.